eddelbuettel/ctv-finance/Finance.md

     risk analytics.
 -   The `r pkg("talib")` package provides an interface to the TA-LIB library of technical analysis routines.
+-   The `r pkg("vasicekfit")` package extends the Vasicek credit loss model with macroeconomic factors.

 ### Risk management